 This process was carried out manually using data filtering features in Microsoft Excel.
 Once completed, all entries marked as NA were removed so as to provide complete spatial information for each listing.

+Data Validation

+To ensure data quality, a series of consistency and validity checks were performed on the data set, especially after manual transcription and LLM data cleaning.
+These checks include

+Outlier detection.
+Summary statistics analyses to identify and flag anomalous values.
+For instance, a built-up area recorded as 0.1 square feet or an implausibly high number of beds and baths (e.g., >20) would highly likely indicate a possible error, prompting manual review.
+Such anomalies were flagged and manually reviewed for correction.

+Internal consistency checks.
+This made use of substantive knowledge about Brunei’s housing market [13].
+An example is using the price per square foot indicator, whose value typically falls within a known range.
+Therefore any deviations were scrutinised to ensure that variables such as price and floor area were correctly recorded.
+This was similarly applied to other variables such as plot area, beds, and baths.

+Duplicate records detection.
+We also performed duplicate record detection to identify any repeated entries that might have arisen from overlapping data sources or transcription errors.
+Any duplicates that were identified were carefully reviewed and removed to ensure that each property listing was uniquely represented in the span of one calendar month.

+These data validation procedures collectively contribute to a robust and reliable data set, providing a solid foundation for subsequent analysis.

 LIMITATIONS

+Listing prices in our data set serve as a proxy for market values, capturing advertised trends rather than final sale outcomes.
+This enables timely analysis of market sentiment, even though factors such as negotiation dynamics, seller strategies, and market conditions may cause deviations from actual transaction prices.

-Despite efforts to ensure data quality, some limitations remain.
-Duplicate listings were carefully reviewed and removed, though there remains a slight possibility that duplicated records still exist in the data set.
-The spatial data coverage is also heavily skewed towards the Brunei-Muara district, which accounts for 91.7% of the listings.
-This is a reflection of the district’s higher population and greater volume of property transactions [18], which may bias analyses toward this region.
-Furthermore, while we have confidence in the data quality from 2015 to 2024, property price trends between 1993 and 2014 cannot be fully verified.
+Despite significant efforts to ensure data quality, some limitations remain.
+First, integrating historical data from manually transcribed sources with later web-scraped data may introduce inconsistencies affecting comparability over time.
+Second, although duplicate listings were carefully reviewed and removed, there remains a slight possibility of residual duplicates in the data set.
+Thirdly, while we have confidence in the data quality from 2015 to 2024, property price trends between 1993 and 2014 cannot be fully verified.
 Nonetheless, this study serves as a valuable starting point.
 Future research could benefit greatly from access to administrative transaction data, which would allow for more comprehensive and accurate analyses.

-Missing data in house characteristics is another limitation, although this should be seen as an opportunity for further research to develop imputation methods or alternative analytical approaches.
-Minor inaccuracies were also observed in the LLM-based data cleaning process, but these issues are infrequent and can be mitigated by subsetting or refining the affected entries.

 Finally, while significant effort was made to harmonise spatial data, the matching of kampong names to standardised references may not be entirely error-free.
 However, aggregation to the mukim level provides a reliable alternative for spatial analyses, ensuring that the data set remains valuable for research and analysis.

 ETHICS STATEMENT